Fatzcarraldo: Plot

+Production

+The episode was dedicated in memory of Sooan Kim, who was an animator on the show.

 Reception

 Dennis Perkins of The A.V.
 Club gave the episode a C+, stating "The episode, credited to Michael Price, aims for the heart, but lacks the focus to hit it.
 Homer, mysteriously drawn to Deuce’s Caboose Chili Dogs in 'Seldom-Seen County,' bonds with the crusty 97-year-old owner for reasons he can’t quite recall.
 At least until Grandpa reminds Homer that the younger Deuce used to give him free chili dogs and call him H-Dog when young Homer waited out Abe and Mona’s fruitless attempts to save their marriage at a nearby counselor’s office.
 Flashing back to how Deuce’s kindness...were his only refuge from fear and loneliness, Homer has the breakthrough that that’s when he started eating his emotions.
 Fair enough.
-Sure, The Simpsons’ elastic reality makes groundbreaking revelations like these a matter of course, so we can forgive that we’ve never heard of Deuce before, and likely won’t again.
+Sure, The Simpsons’ elastic reality makes groundbreaking revelations like these a matter of course, so we can forgive that we’ve never heard of Deuce before, and likely won't again.
 (A shame, since the always-dependable Kevin Michael Richardson should be upgraded to regular supporting cast by this point.)"

 Tony Sokol of Den of Geek rated the episode 4.5 out of 5 stars, stating "The episode is loaded with great lines and sight gags....This is what The Simpsons should be about, nothing, not Seinfeld nothing, which could be anything.
 But the kind of nothing that is the nutritional value of most of what we plan on eating this week, only with extra karo syrup.
 The simple closing of a hot dog stand is a chance to make a last stand and to do it in a cannibalistically comic fashion."

 "Fatzcarraldo" scored a 1.0 rating and was watched by 2.40 million people, making it Fox's highest rated show of the night.